 Density section of the South Pacific from the World Ocean Circulation Experiment

-The deep ocean can store vast amounts of heat and carbon, making it an important regulator of climate on centennial, millennial, and longer time scales, for example playing a key role in glacial cycles.
+The deep ocean can store vast amounts of heat and ,carbon, making it an important regulator of climate on centennial, millennial, and longer time scales, for example playing a key role in glacial cycles.
 How much heat and carbon the deep ocean exchanges with the atmosphere is controlled by the large-scale overturning circulation that consists of deep and bottom water formation at high latitudes and intricate upwelling pathways at lower latitudes.
 The goal of this work is to understand better how the upwelling of bottom waters out of the abyss works.
 These waters form around Antarctica and spread into the deepest parts of the ocean.
 To return to the surface, they must slowly be warmed by the action of small-scale mixing.
 Our work explores how this warming happens if the mixing is — as observations suggest — largely confined to a few hundred meters above the ocean bottom.
 An interesting consequence of this bottom-intensification of mixing is that it drives downwelling instead of upwelling in part of the water column.
-This work seeks to understand how these bottom layer dynamics shape the large-scale circulation and in the net generate upwelling.
+We seek to understand how these bottom layer dynamics shape the large-scale circulation and in the net generate upwelling.

 Mixing on slopes